Snake Range: Northern

 North of Wheeler Peak the range begins to drop, reaching 7154 ft at Sacramento Pass, just 11 mi to the north.
 Sacramento Pass is where the more remote northern section of the range begins.

-In just 12 mi the range rises past Silver Creek Canyon and Hendrys Creek Canyon to the summit of photogenic Mt.
+In just 12 mi the North Snake Range rises past Silver Creek Canyon and Hendrys Creek Canyon to the summit of photogenic Mt.
 Moriah (12067 ft).
 To the north of this peak is an unusual formation, a flat plateau of sub-alpine tundra called "The Table", covering about 2 sqmi at an elevation of 11000 ft.
 A grove of ancient Great Basin Bristlecone Pines grows on this plateau near the peak.

 North of "The Table" is another unusual geologic feature.
 Deadman Creek and Smith Creek, draining eastward into Snake Valley, combine to carve a deep canyon into the range.
 The mouth of this canyon lies below 3000 ft cliffs, 6000 ft below and 6 mi away from the summit of Mt.
 Moriah.

+The North Snake Range is an important geologic feature, containing some of the world's best examples of metamorphic rock and extensional deformation.
+The range has been designated as only the first 100 geoheritage sites by the International Union of Geological Sciences (IUGS).
+Instead of normal faulting creating basins and ranges, like is seen throughout most of the Great Basin, the North Snake Range metamorphic core complex has undergone ductile deformation so that the metamorphic rocks have been stretched resulting in rocks that are 10% of their original thickness, stretching like taffy.